 Meeting the needs of senior dogs

 Senior dogs have specific dietary requirements to support their changing health needs.
-Wet dog food formulated for seniors often contains lower calorie and fat content to help maintain a healthy weight, while still providing high-quality protein sources for muscle maintenance.
-The softer texture of wet dog food can also be beneficial for older dogs with dental issues, making it easier for them to chew and digest.
-Consult your veterinarian for guidance on selecting the best wet dog food to meet the needs of your senior dog.
+Wet dog food formulated for seniors often contains lower calorie and fat content to help maintain a healthy weight while providing high-quality protein sources for muscle maintenance.
+The softer texture of wet dog food can also benefit older dogs with dental issues, making it easier to chew and digest.
+Consult your veterinarian for guidance on selecting the best wet dog food to meet your senior dog’s needs.

 Environmental and Sustainability Factors